AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 >[!IMPORTANT]
 >
 >An organization can select a maximum of 20 attributes.
 In order for an attribute to be visible for selection, it must be one of the following: String, Date, Date-Time, Boolean, Short, Long, Integer, or Byte.
-Map and Double data types are not supported and will be greyed out so that they cannot be selected.
+Map and Double data types are not supported and are grayed out so that they cannot be selected.

 To select an attribute, navigate to the attribute in the union schema (or use search) and select the checkbox next to the attribute.
 This adds the attribute to the **[!UICONTROL Selected Attributes]** list.
 After choosing all of the attributes that you wish to add, select **[!UICONTROL Save]** to save your attributes and return to the custom widgets tab.